MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider_executecommand_1957933249.md

 ## -description

-Executes a command on a legacy GIP headset.
+Executes a command on a legacy GIP (Gaming Input Protocol) headset.

 ## -parameters